 Previous designs and interpretations of the flag have always been inspired by the mythological roots of Japan — the sun, to be more precise.
 It plays an essential role in Shintō religion as the emperor is said to be a direct descendant of the sun goddess Amaterasu.
 Japan’s nickname, Land of the Rising Sun, has also been in use since the 7th century.
 It comes to no surprise that the sun was chosen to grace the Japanese national flag, perfectly representing the Land of the Rising Sun.

 The colors, shapes and proportions of the Hinomaru are exactly specified.
 The “sun” at the center is tainted in a color called beni iro ((紅色), which is reminiscent of a crimson-colored sunset one would experience in Japan.
-The diameter of the sun is 3/5th of the flag’s total width, located in the exact center.
+TThe diameter of the sun is 3/5th of the flag’s total height, located in the exact center.
 The background is a plain, yet pure white.
 The flag as a whole reminds one of the dominance of red and white at Shintō Shrines, emitting the same peaceful aura.

 The Rising Sun Flag